MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ## Identify the intents, entities, and utterances

 The conversational design process should identify utterances, intents, and entities.

-Utterances are input from the user that your app needs to interpret.
-Intents are the actions that the user wants to perform.
-Entities are the data required to perform the action.
+- **Utterances** are input from the user that your app needs to interpret (whether voiced or typed).
+- **Intents** are the actions that the user wants to perform.
+- **Entities** are the data required to perform the action.

 For example, if the user says, "Hey Cortana, tell My Travel Agent I want to fly to New York at 6:00 PM on Friday," Cortana understands that the user wants to use a skill called *My Travel Agent*.
 She passes the utterance to the app, which needs to figure out that the intent is to book a flight, and that *New York*, *6:00 PM*, and *Friday* are entities.

 Intents fall into the following categories.
 - [Full intent](#full-intent)